 - Have a parent or legal guardian who is qualified to instruct the course.

-- Complete 32 hours of classroom instruction online.
+- Complete 32 hours of drivers ed instruction online.

 - Complete 44 hours of behind-the-wheel driving instruction with parent or legal guardian.

 - Receive Certificate of Completion form DE-964.

 Adult Drivers Ed

 Students 18-24 years of age must meet the following requirements: